Protocol (film): Plot

 Sunny is unaware that in the Emir's country, the local population is aware that Sunny is to be a new Queen, and anger is growing.
 Sunny is told that the Emir wants to meet her personally, and that she is to "show him a good time."
-She looks upon this invitation as a way to help her old boss Lou by arranging a party at his failing Safari Club, where she used to work.
-Lou has not closed the bar to his regular patrons and Sunny has invited friends of her own.
-The party gets out of control, the Police make arrests and all of this is filmed by the media.
+She views this invitation as an opportunity to assist her former boss, Lou, by hosting a party at his struggling Safari Club, where she used to work.
+Lou has not closed the bar to his regular patrons, and Sunny has invited friends of her own.
+The party gets out of control, the Police make arrests, and the media film all of this.

 Ambassador St. John sees this as a perfect opportunity to finally make the trade.
 She tells Sunny to go with the Emir to "represent her country" and make amends.
 Sunny arrives in the Emir's country to find a mural of herself in wedding attire.
 She realizes it's a set-up, that she was traded so the US could build its base.

 The Emir confirms this.
 Unable to produce sons, he needs a new wife.
-Before an angry Sunny can respond, a violent coup d'état takes place in the Emir's country of Otah, and the two are forced to flee.
+Before an angry Sunny can respond, a violent coup d'état takes place in the Emir's country of Ohtar, and the two are forced to flee.

-Back in the US, the government denies knowledge of the trade and the public is now questioning whether Sunny knew all along of the plan.
+Back in the US, the government denies any knowledge of the trade, and the public is now questioning whether Sunny was aware of the plan all along.
 She must also face a Congressional inquiry to find out the truth.
 Ransome quits his job in disgust at what was done to Sunny.

-At the inquiry, Sunny cuts the proceedings short by accepting blame, having taken an important job without fully understanding the political affairs of her country.
+At the inquiry, Sunny cuts the proceedings short by accepting blame, having taken on an important job without fully understanding the country's political affairs.
 But she reminds everyone that leaders have a responsibility toward the people.
 She warns the political powers in the room that, from now on, she will watch all of them "like a hawk."

 Two years later, Sunny has married Ransome and they have a baby.
-She is also running for Congress in her hometown of Diamond Junction in Oregon, and gets a call telling her that she has won.
+She is also running for Congress in her hometown of Diamond Junction, Oregon, and receives a call telling her that she has won.